Lean Big Data – How to avoid wasting money with Big Data technologies and get some ROI

 3. Spending fortune into cluster infrastructure and toolkit to solve all technical problems and issues

-The Hadoop Ecosystem has several nice properties that allows you to economize e.g. open-source licence, standard hardware requirements, linear scalability that allows you to start just with a bunch of physical/virtual nodes or use public cloud where you “pay-as-you-go”, high-level frameworks.
+The Hadoop Ecosystem has several nice properties that allow you to economize e.g. open-source licence, standard hardware requirements, linear scalability that allows you to start just with a bunch of physical/virtual nodes or use public cloud where you “pay-as-you-go”, high-level frameworks.
 Even though, many companies don’t seem to take advantage of them.
 What I have seen is truly incredible:

-- Multiple clusters (POC, PROD, TEST, ACC etc. – similarly to DTAP) in a multiple places (on-premise & cloud) … and a few “production-like” use-cases that could easily run on a single and small cluster
+- Multiple clusters (POC, PROD, TEST, ACC etc. – similarly to DTAP) in multiple places (on-premise & cloud) … and a few “production-like” use-cases that could easily run on a single and small cluster

-- Army of Hadoop administrators fixing issues in multiple time-zones … and a few analysts working with the clusters on daily basis
+- Army of Hadoop administrators fixing issues in multiple time-zones … and a few analysts working with the clusters on a daily basis

 - Many commercial licences (e.g. Cloudera Manager) and support from vendors (including expensive ones like Cloudera, Oracle and cheaper ones from Asia/Europe to “save” costs) … and lack of internal full-time employees who have practical experience at Big Data